zhuli19901106/coursera-learning/README.md

 <a href="https://zhuanlan.zhihu.com/p/35366209">Coursera Learning Notes</a> by Zhu Li on 2018.4.6.

-**All archives in this repo are locked, please don't bother cracking, there's nothing valuable inside after all, just a pile of my old homework.**
+<b>All archives in this repo are locked, please don't bother cracking, there's nothing valuable inside after all, just a pile of my old homework.</b>

-If you think you've found something useful here, feel free to leave a star. **I'll be glad to know if my action is making this world better, by raising a helping hand.**
+If you think you've found something useful here, feel free to leave a star. <b>I'll be glad to know if my action is making this world better, by raising a helping hand.</b>

 <hr>